 The effect of rudders, props and propwalk on boat handling.

 The key to effective boat handling is to learn what your boat wants to do and watch what it’s telling you.
-Then you can work with the boat rather than trying to make it conform to your will.
+Then you can work with the boat rather than trying to make it conform to your will and anticipate what will happen before you start a maneuver.

-Only then will you be able to anticipate what will happen before you start a manoeuvre.
-The good news is that all boats tend to work on the same basic principles, so once learned; they’re with you for life.
+The good news is that all boats tend to work on the same basic principles, so once they are learned, they’re with you for life.